zkuzmic/freeyogacolumbus/src/pages/index.md

       Pickerington, OH 43147.
 Then, May through September, we will be outside at Victory Park, across the street from Pickerington City Hall at 100 Lockville Road, Pickerington, OH 43147.
-  - title: FREE Yoga Class
+  - title: FREE Yoga Class, Mondays at 6pm
     when: 6PM - 7PM, Monday evenings, May through September 2022, outside at Victory
       Park
     what: One hour of flow yoga.
 We will continue to collect cash and food for the